-Renewable Connections is investigating the potential for a 49.9 MW solar farm near Quintrell Downs, Cornwall.
+Renewable Connections is investigating the potential for a solar farm near Quintrell Downs, Cornwall up to 49.9 MW.
 Once operational, the project would supply enough power for the equivalent of over 17,000 homes and make a valuable contribution towards tackling the climate emergency.

 We welcome any feedback you wish to provide so please do get in touch.

-We hosted a consultation event on September 8th – See the links below to watch the webinar.
+We hosted a consultation event on September 8th 2021.

 27,600 tonnes of CO2 saved annually